No Corey Crawford as Blackhawks begin practicing again - WHIZ News

 Malcolm Subban, Collin Delia and Kevin Lankinen each will get a long look in goal while Crawford is away from the team.
 The Blackhawks also have Matt Tomkins on their training camp roster.

-“At the end, we’re going to have to make a decision, but we want those guys to make it as difficult as possible,” Colliton said.
+“At the end, we’re going to have to make a decision, but we want those guys to make it as difficult as possible,” Colliton said on a video conference call.

 Crawford was in net when Chicago won the Stanley Cup in 2013 and 2015.
 He is 48-37 with a .919 save percentage and 2.28 goals-against average in 87 career playoff appearances.

 Subban, Delia, Lankinen and Tomkins have played a total of 84 NHL games with no postseason appearances.
-The Blackhawks had Robin Lehner on the roster before he was traded to Vegas in February in a deal that brought back the 26-year-old Subban.
+The Blackhawks had Robin Lehner on the roster before he was traded to Vegas in February in a deal that brought back the 26-year-old Subban — by far the most experienced option among the remaining goaltenders in camp.

 “The way we are handling this is, you know, we’re looking at the guys that are here and ready to play,” general manager Stan Bowman said.
 “And when Corey is in that group, then we can talk about Corey.
 But the focus today was to get ourselves back going.
 And we’ve got four goaltenders here.”